Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Part-2 lab1.md

-# Part-2 LAB 1 - Protect Sensitive Data
+# Part-2 lab 1 - Protect Sensitive Data

 ## Lab scenario
 In this lab, you will get know how on what are the basic primary steps to protect the sensitive data.